-Most people who come through the door are looking for something specific — a tool, a skill, an answer to a problem they couldn’t solve at home.
+Most people who come through the door are looking for something specific — a tool, a skill, an answer to a problem they could not solve at home.
 Some will come back.
 A few will invent something.
 The continuum exists for the few.
 The community exists for everyone.

-The first thing you see from the street is the window — hand planes, vintage tools, things you didn’t know you wanted to look at.
+The first thing you see from the street is the window — hand planes, vintage tools, things you did not know you wanted to look at.
 That window is the front door before the front door.
-You walk in and you’re in the commons — open, comfortable, free coffee on the counter.
+You walk in and you are in the commons — open, comfortable, free coffee on the counter.
 Through the glass you can see the retail floor, the stations, and the AI Café.
 A receptionist at the front desk hands you a welcome card and starts a conversation.
 That conversation determines what happens next.

 The entry ramp.
 Designed for teenagers, people aging out of foster care, and anyone who needs a first encounter with tools and structure before the five-station program.
 Guided sessions with real repair projects.
 Low barrier, high structure.